talofo/namoradinha/scripts/motion/subsystems/bounce_system/README.md

 The calling system (`MotionSystemCore`) **must** be responsible for:
 1. Detecting relevant collisions.
-2. Gathering all necessary data (motion state, surface properties, player profile, gravity).
+2. Gathering all necessary data (motion state, collision details, player profile, gravity, **and the player_node**).
 3. Constructing the `CollisionContext` object accurately.
+4. Ensuring the `BounceSystem` has been initialized with the `MotionProfileResolver`.
-4. Calling `BounceSystem.get_collision_modifiers` with the context object.
+5. Calling `BounceSystem.get_collision_modifiers` with the context object.
+(The `BounceSystem` itself will handle resolving the profile and modifying the context before calculation).
-5. Applying the returned `MotionModifier`.
+6. Applying the returned `MotionModifier`.

 ## Interaction with CharacterBody2D and `move_and_slide()`